-Firstly though if Solar is new to you, then learn how solar works.
+Firstly though if Solar is new to you, then have a read over our Solar Panels page.

 Firstly releasing the M175 Enphase microinverter in 2008.
 Secondly the M190 which saw the sales take off and Enphase solidify their place in the market.

-Following this success Enphase have established themselves as an industry leader.
-Consequently they have a majority market share in the North American solar market.
+Following this success Enphase have established themselves as an industry leader with a majority market share in the North American solar market.

 In Australia they are now a leading alternative option to string inverters.
 Furthermore Enphase are having great success with the partnership with SunPower.